top of page

 2. Unrealistic Expectations

-Some students come to Wing Chun expecting movie magic — the ability to trap, control, and defeat any opponent effortlessly.
+Some students come to Wing Chun expecting movie magic.
+They want the ability to trap, control, and defeat any opponent effortlessly.
 They’ve seen Ip Man glide through ten opponents in a film and believe that’s what Wing Chun should look like.

 3. Poor Transmission of Knowledge